-Tunisia consider boycott of 2023 Afcon qualifiers
+Afcon qualifiers switched as Tunisia ponder boycott

-Afcon 2023: Tunisia considering boycott if qualifiers are not moved
+Afcon 2023: Two qualifiers moved after Tunisia consider boycott

 Last updated on .From the section Sport Africa

-Tunisia have suggested they may skip the 2023 Africa Cup of Nations unless the qualifying dates for the tournament are moved to avoid clashing with preparations for the 2022 World Cup.
+Qualifying dates for the 2023 Africa Cup of Nations have been changed shortly after Tunisia suggested they may skip the tournament to concentrate on preparations for the 2022 World Cup.

-It is thought six rounds of Nations Cup qualifiers are planned to be held across June and September this year, but that would restrict five African sides - Cameroon, Ghana, Morocco, Senegal and Tunisia - in the build-up to the World Cup.
+All six rounds of Nations Cup qualifiers were initially due to be concluded in September this year, with four matches in June and two in September.

-The tournament in Qatar will be held in November and December, midway through the European season.
+The Confederation of African Football (Caf) has approved modifications to the schedule, moving two matches from June to March next year.

+However, Tunisia and the four other African sides who have qualified for the World Cup - Cameroon, Ghana, Morocco and Senegal - will still be restricted in their preparations for the tournament in Qatar, which will be held in November and December.

+Moving two games from June can allow two friendly matches to be arranged or for players to be rested.

-September's international window, where two matches can be played, is the last available to national teams prior to naming their World Cup squads.
+However, September's international window, when African sides would still face key Nations Cup qualifiers, is the last one available to national teams prior to naming their World Cup squads.

 Clubs then have to release players on 14 November, a week before the first group matches in Qatar.

-The 2023 Nations Cup in Ivory Coast is scheduled for June and July next year, but the qualifying group draw and dates for matches are yet to be announced by its organisers, the Confederation of African Football (Caf).
+The 2023 Nations Cup in Ivory Coast is scheduled for June and July next year, with the qualifying group draw set to be be conducted on Tuesday, 19 April.

+Sides will be split into 12 groups of four, with the top two in each group progressing to the finals.

-Wadie Jary, president of the Tunisian Football Federation (FTF), has said the country could boycott Nations Cup qualifiers if they are not moved, while BBC Sport Africa understands the Moroccan federation has requested that the games are postponed.
+Earlier this week, Wadie Jary, president of the Tunisian Football Federation (FTF), said the country could boycott Nations Cup qualifiers if they were not moved, while BBC Sport Africa understands the Moroccan federation did ask Caf to postpone games.

 "If Caf doesn't change the dates, then it becomes a problem," Jary told Tunisian TV station Attessia.

-"It becomes a question of whether we participate in this Afcon or not, if it will deprive me from World Cup preparation.
+"It becomes a question of whether we participate in this Afcon or not, if it will distract from our World Cup preparations.

 "At that point, the question will arise: 'Will we sacrifice the 2023 Afcon or not?'.
 I hope it doesn't get that far and we come to find a solution with Caf."